 I just feel like protecting and preserving the Earth, is not really top of mind for people a lot of the time.

-OurLit is much like a second-hand bookshop: sellers put their books online for a price of their choosing, and listings appear based on genre preferences and in suburbs closest to you.
+Ourlit is much like a second-hand bookshop: sellers put their books online for a price of their choosing, and listings appear based on genre preferences and in suburbs closest to you.
 Once that book is selected and bought, the buyer can choose to collect the book directly from the seller.

 While the service does offer shipping for books that are outside your area, it does eliminate unnecessary shipping costs and emissions, and local delivery is far less wasteful.

-Hanson and co-founder Will Smith struggled to find good quality books to read, often buying items overseas with increased prices due to shipping, yet fuelling the production of emissions in the production and delivery process.
+Sanson and co-founder Will Smith struggled to find good quality books to read, often buying items overseas with increased prices due to shipping, yet fuelling the production of emissions in the production and delivery process.

-For Hanson, it was personal.
+For Sanson, it was personal.
 The emissions produced from shipping and production, and thus the pressures being placed on the environment, weighed heavily on her mind, stemming from her background as an environmental undergrad student in the US.

 “It [sustainability] means so much to me,” she said.
 “I just feel like protecting and preserving the Earth, [is] not really top of mind for people a lot of [the] time.”